30 The Shambles

-30 The Shambles is a Grade II listed building in York, England.
+30 The Shambles is a Grade II listed building on The Shambles in York, England.
 Part of the structure dates to the mid-18th century and part was rebuilt around 200 years later.

 According to Historic England, the building is composed of orange brown brick "in a random bond".
 It features timber-boxed eaves and a pantile roof.
 To the left of its façade are a door and passage which lead to Shambles Market.
 The rainwater head is initialled "TC" and is dated 1763.
 The building's interior was not inspected.

-As of 2023, both 30 and 31 The Shambles are occupied by The Shop That Must Not Be Named.
+As of 2023, No. 30 (and the adjacent No. 31) was occupied by The Shop That Must Not Be Named.